The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 Communication skills

 Communication skills refer to the ability to speak, read, write, and listen effectively.
 It also indicates the ability to use verbal and nonverbal communication cues during the interaction.
-Communication will be more effective if the senders and receivers both have excellent communication skills.
-The most common nonverbal communication examples are eye contact, facial expression, body language, gesture, posture, and so more.
-The communication skill of the source or sender increases the effectiveness of the communication process.
+Communication will be more effective if the senders and receivers have excellent communication skills.
+The most common nonverbal communication examples are eye contact, facial expression, body language, gestures, posture, and so on.
+The source’s communication skills increase the effectiveness of the communication process.

 Attitude

-Attitude is the psychological factor of the sender and Receiver that affects the meaning of the message.
-It is also an established perception of a person in which they think or feel about something.
-Thus, the meaning of the message depends on the source’s attitude and the Receiver.
+Attitude is the psychological factor of the sender and Receiver that affects the message’s meaning.
+It is also an established perception of a person, i.e., what they think or feel about something.
+Thus, the message’s meaning depends on the source’s attitude and the Receiver.

 Knowledge